TrioGrenobleImt/MERN-BoilerPlate/README.md

 Your coverage report should be located in the `coverage` directory of the server.
 Don't forget to restart your backend after running tests.

+## Husky

+🐶 **Husky Integration**:

+This project includes Husky, a Git hooks tool that ensures code quality and consistency.
+Husky automatically formats the entire project using Prettier before each commit, keeping the repository clean and uniform.

+### Benefits

+- **Consistent Code Style**: Ensures all contributors follow the same coding standards.
+- **Reduced Manual Effort**: Automates formatting, saving time and effort.
+- **Cleaner Repository**: Maintains a clean and readable codebase.

+Husky helps keep every commit clean and well-formatted, making collaboration smoother and the codebase more reliable.

 ## Features